 \subsection{Skeleton-Components Pattern Matching}

-Next, we decompose each ISAX into a control skeleton and dataflow components to enable reliable and scalable matching within this search space.
-The skeleton captures the program's control structure and ordering constraints and is used to enforce correct execution order and loop-carried dependencies among key operations in each block, while each component is a pattern tree rooted at one child of the block's root tuple (Step \textbf{\cFive} in \autoref{sec:compiler-egraph}), such as a terminator or a side-effect node.
+At the final step, we decompose each ISAX into a \textit{skeleton} and a few \textit{components} to enable reliable and scalable matching within this expanded search space.
+The skeleton captures the program's control structure and ordering constraints and is used to enforce correct execution order and loop-carried dependencies among key operations in each block.
+Components serve as dataflow subtrees beneath each anchor e-node.

-During matching, we encode \texttt{components} as \egglog rewrite rules to tag the side-effect-free dataflow subtrees beneath their respective roots.
-These rules are then applied to attach labels to the corresponding e-classes.
-Guided by the skeleton, a skeleton matching engine identifies candidate e-classes whose enclosing blocks satisfy the required loop/region structure and contain the complete component set.
+During matching, we first generate \egglog tagging rules for each component.
+When a component's subtree is successfully matched in the \egraph, the rule rewrites it by inserting a unique marker e-node into the corresponding e-class.
+In the next step, a skeleton matching engine then identifies candidate e-classes whose enclosing blocks satisfy the required loop/region structure and contain the complete component set, guided by the decomposed instruction skeleton.
 It then performs a series of checks, including ordering, dominance/visibility, loop-carried dependencies, and effect constraints.
-On success, an atomic \emph{ISAX} node is emitted into the matched e-class (which will later be lowered to an intrinsic call to the ISAX).
-If the ISAX carries effects, this node serves as the unique sequencing point; purely dataflow ISAXs add no extra effect carriers.
+On success, another \texttt{ISAX} marker e-node is inserted into the matched e-class.
+As shown in \autoref{fig:compiler_e2e}(\NumberCircle{4}), the ISAX (bottom-right) is disassembled into a two-level loop skeleton and two \texttt{components}.
+The compiler identifies two e-classes in the software \egraph that match the components above, and tags them with \texttt{Comp1} and \texttt{Comp2}.
+The skeleton matching engine then selects the outermost \texttt{for} node in the software \egraph, whose loop structure satisfies the skeleton due to previous rewrites.
+After validating the loop order and dependences, a \texttt{ISAX} e-node is inserted into the matched e-class.